 Investing in a finance degree is a significant commitment, and understanding the return on investment (ROI) can guide your decision-making.
 In Providence, the average annual tuition for a bachelor’s in finance ranges from $30,000 at private institutions to $12,000 at public universities for in-state students.
 When you factor in living expenses—approximately $20,000 per year—the total cost of a four-year program can reach $200,000 at a private college and $128,000 at a public school.
 On the earnings side, graduates typically start as financial analysts with a median salary of $96,220, or as credit analysts earning $92,180.
 Assuming a $95,000 starting salary and a conservative annual salary growth of 3%, the payback period for a public university finance degree in Providence is just under two years, while private college graduates can expect to recoup their investment in about three years.
 Over a 10-year career span, total cumulative earnings for finance majors in Providence can exceed $1.2 million, making the long-term ROI highly favorable.
 To benchmark affordability and ROI across regions, prospective students may also consider our Low Cost Finance Degree Programs Ranking in Michigan, which highlights institutions offering competitive tuition with strong graduate outcomes.
 By comparing cost structures, student debt levels, and post-graduation salaries, you can identify programs that maximize ROI while aligning with your career goals.

-What is the average cost of a Finance degree in Providence, RI ?
+What is the average cost of finance degree in Providence?

 The chart above shows the distribution of the citations of scientific papers affiliated to Stationary Finance institutions in Providence, RI within the last 5 years.
 Each bar denotes the number of institutions with the total number of citations of published articles falling into the given interval.

-What financial aid is available to Finance degree students in Providence, RI ?
+What financial aid is available to finance degree students in Providence?

 The chart above shows the ethnicity balance for Stationary Finance graduates in 2024 in Providence, RI.
 The plot shows the statistics of graduates summed over all institutions that were included in our ranking and that send the applicants information to IPEDS database.

-What are the prerequisites For enrolling in a Finance program in Providence, RI ?
+What are the prerequisites for enrolling in finance degree program in Providence?

 Professional Certifications to Elevate Your Finance Career